nickfargo/state/src/transition.coffee.md

 #### [end](#transition--prototype--end)

 Indicates that `this` transition has completed and has reached its intended `target`.
-The transition is retired by its `root`, and any preceding aborted transitions along the `source` chain are discarded as well.
+The transition is retired by its `region`, and any preceding aborted transitions along the `source` chain are discarded as well.

       end: ->
         unless @aborted
           @emit 'end', arguments, VIA_PROTO
-          @callback?.apply @root, arguments
+          @callback?.apply @region, arguments
         do @destroy
         @target